Engagement + Couples’ Shoots

 Fun fact: I love photographing the subway system, and have photographed all 25 train lines (including all three S lines).

-Maybe there’s a scenic walk you took on your third date or a specific park where you first said ‘I love you’ - revisiting these places is a beautiful way to celebrate your story.
-That aura of nostalgia will linger throughout the photoshoot as well, making it extra special.
+• Maybe there’s a scenic walk from your third date or a specific spot where you first said ‘I love you’ - revisiting these places is a beautiful way to celebrate your story.